KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

 1. On the main overview page for "DrinkOrderApp" repository, click on the green **Clone or download** button and click the <span class="octicon octicon-clippy"></span> button to copy the link to the repository.
    {% hint style='danger' %}
+##### Attention Chromebook users

-Chromebook users- You will not work with GitKraken tonight.
-Please read through the remainder of Clone a repository section to help reinforce Git concepts.
+You will not work with GitKraken tonight.
+Please read through the remainder of "Clone a repository" section to help reinforce Git concepts.
 You'll pick back up at the beginning of the next section.
 Please skip any GitKraken instructions in the rest of the worksheet.
    {% endhint %}

 1. Open GitKraken.
 Clone a repo in GitKraken by selecting **File** <i class="fa fa-long-arrow-right"></i> **Clone Repo**.